 - Built in 3 axis compass and barometric altimeter, plus multiple global navigation satellite systems...

 The ability to check your blood pressure is becoming more commonplace in smartwatches.
+Read more on why measuring blood pressure is important.

 For one, you could download the Qardio app if your smartwatch supports third-party apps.
 Failing this, there are cheap, basic fitness trackers that will look after this for you.
 For example, the Mgaolo Smartwatch will measure blood pressure, which is great if you need to do it multiple times a day.